golemfoundation/wildland-client/plugins/s3/README.md

 The `--with-index` flag is used for s3 backend to generate index files (named `/` -- yes, just slash) which are used by a HTTP server (ie. CDN or S3 web access) to serve directory listing, very similar to directory listing used in Apache web server.

 It is important to remember that those index files are refreshed only when a file or directory is modified using wildland storage backend thus the index might not be up-to-date if you modify a file or directory outside of wildland (ie. directly in the S3 bucket).
+The same applies if you disable `with-index` parameter and then re-enable it again (ie. it will not cause indexes to refresh until a file or directory is modified within a specific directory).

 ### Non-AWS S3 endpoint